corneliusdavid/GitTest/README.md

-new test following instructions from my blog for a VM on VMware Fusion almost have the instructions from memory now--Delphi 7 VM on VMWare Fusion
+new test following instructions from my blog for a VM on VMware Fusion almost have the instructions from memory now--Delphi 7 VM on VMWare Fusion final test, mac vm using VMWare Fusion, with Delphi 10.4